Lakeview, New Orleans: Boundaries

-The City Planning Commission defines the boundaries of Lakeview as these streets: Allen Toussaint Boulevard, Orleans Avenue, Florida Boulevard, Canal Boulevard and I-610 and Pontchartrain Boulevard.
+The City Planning Commission defines the boundaries of Lakeview as these streets: Robert E Lee Boulevard, Orleans Avenue, Florida Boulevard, Canal Boulevard and I-610 and Pontchartrain Boulevard.

 Demographics

 According to the American Community Survey of 2019, there were 8,388 people, 3,160 households, and 2,136 families residing in the neighborhood.
 31% of residents have a graduate or professional degree.

 History

 In the 19th century and early 20th century, the area was mostly undeveloped swamp.
 The New Basin Canal was cut through the area in the early 19th century.

 Though the Navarre section, encompassing the area between and around City Park Avenue and Florida Avenue began developing slowly early in the 20th century, large-scale residential development of most of the area began after World War II, with the predominant housing style being bungalows.
 New Orleans became a majority-African American city around 1980, and by the 1990s, Lakeview was one of the only almost entirely white neighborhoods remaining in New Orleans.
 Originally, Lakeview was mostly middle class, but it became more economically upscale in the last couple decades of the 20th century.
 By the late 20th century, many larger newly constructed homes had replaced older, more modest homes in much of Lakeview.